-Pietro Nolita, Soho
+11. Pietro Nolita, Soho

-Yumi Kim Garbage Cans, Soho
+12. Yumi Kim Garbage Cans, Soho

-Ice Cream Museum, Soho
+13. Ice Cream Museum, Soho

-I was surprised to see that the Brooklyn Bridge was still shoulder to shoulder at 7pm but with over a mile of real estate there are plenty of spots along the walk to get to the side and snap a couple of shots.
+I was surprised to see that the Brooklyn Bridge was still shoulder to shoulder busy at 7pm but with over a mile of real estate there are plenty of spots along the walk to get to the side and snap a couple of shots.
 I recommend walking far enough across the bridge to get a nice wide view of Manhattan’s skyline in the background.

-NYC Skyline (from Brooklyn or Hoboken)
+15. NYC Skyline (from Brooklyn or Hoboken)

 I love that New York kind of has two mini skylines – predominately downtown and also midtown.
-Depending on how far away from the water you’re standing and your lens, you will probably only get one part of Manhattan or the other.
-There’s several piers in Hoboken to set up your shot and luckily it’s not as hectic with people as Manhattan can be!
+Depending on how far away from the water you’re standing and how wide your lens is, you will probably only get one part of Manhattan or the other in your frame.
+There are several piers in Hoboken to set up your shot and luckily it’s not as hectic with people as Manhattan can be!